percona/percona-server-mongodb-operator/source/sharding.rst

 .. note:: Config servers for now can properly work only with WiredTiger engine, and sharded MongoDB nodes can use either WiredTiger or InMemory one.

-By default ref:`replsets section<operator.replsets-section>` of the
+By default :ref:`replsets section<operator.replsets-section>` of the
 ``deploy/cr.yaml`` configuration file contains only one replica set, ``rs0``.
 You can add more replica sets with different names to the ``replsets`` section in a similar way.
 Please take into account that having more than one replica set